The Very Best Navy Bean Soup

 - For making the soup, dice the carrot and celery stalk.
 Heat the oil in the soup pot over low or medium-low heat.
 Add the carrot and celery and cook until tender, stirring often.
 Do not allow the vegetables to brown.

-- Add the drained beans to the softened vegetables in the pot and cover with the chicken stock.
+- Add the soaked and rinsed beans to the softened vegetables in the pot and cover with the chicken stock.
 Place the ham bone or hock into the pot, being careful to arrange it as deep into the pot as possible.
 Turn up the heat to medium-hight and bring to a boil.
 Then, reduce the heat and simmer, stirring occasionally.

-- After 1 1/2 hours check the beans for doneness.
+- After 1 1/2 hours check the beans for doneness (check after just one hour if using sprouted beans).
 The finished beans should be tender and creamy.
 They should not be too firm or mushy and falling apart.
 Keep checking the beans every half hour until they are cooked.
-This could take about three hours.
+This could take about an 1 1/2 hours for sprouted beans, or three hours for beans that were soaked but not sprouted.

 - Once the beans are cooked, remove the ham bone or hock onto a plate to cool slightly until it can be handled.
 Remove any meat from the bone and stir it into the soup.